Lifestyle

 For National Honey Bee Awareness Day!

-Our little honey-making friends are in trouble!
-The Honey Bee population has been on the decline over the past few years through decreasing crop diversity, loss of habitats, and the use of certain pesticides, but the good news is that you can help just by planting a few key flowers in your garden!
+The good news is that you can help just by planting a few key flowers in your garden!

-Here are a few of the things you could add to your garden that will not only help our little yellow buddies but will also make your garden look even better for National Honey Bee Awareness Day (August 21)!
+Here are a few of the things you could add to your garden that will not only make your garden look even better but help native bees and other pollinators, such as butterflies, hummingbirds, and more!

 Black Eyed Susan